Exotic Fusion Systems Related to Sporadic Simple Groups (Version With Code): Fusion Systems related to a Sylow -subgroup of

-We provide the following table summarizing the actions induced by the fusion systems described in \hyperlink{ThmC2}{Theorem C} on their centric-radical subgroups.
-The entry ``-" indicates that the subgroup is no longer centric-radical in the subsystem, and an entry decorated with ``${}^\dagger$" specifies that there are two conjugacy classes of $E_3$ in this subsystem which are fused upon enlarging to $\mathcal{G}$.
+We provide the following table summarizing the actions induced by the fusion systems described in \cref{ThmC1} and \cref{ThmC2} on their centric-radical subgroups.
+The entry ``-" indicates that the subgroup is no longer centric-radical in the subsystem.